JasnaNC/PRODIGY_DS_02/README.md

 This repository contains an exploratory data analysis(EDA) on the Titanic dataset.

 ## Dataset
-The titanic dataset consists of 12 features which are,
+The https://github.com/JasnaNC/PRODIGY_DS_02/blob/main/Titanic_Dataset.csv dataset consists of 12 features which are,
 - PassengerId: A unique identifier for each passenger.
 - Survived: A binary feature indicating whether the passenger survived (1) or did not survive (0) the disaster.
 - Pclass: The passenger class, which is a proxy for socio-economic status.
 There are three classes: 1st class (luxury), 2nd class (middle class), and 3rd class (economy).